 Karin Jooss, Ph.D. has served as a director since March 2019.
-She has served as Executive Vice President of Research and Chief Scientific Officer of Gritstone Oncology Inc., a clinical-stage biotechnology company developing cancer immunotherapies, since April 2016.
-Prior to Gritstone, from May 2009 to April 2016, Dr. Jooss served as head of cancer immuno-therapeutics in the vaccine immuno-therapeutics department at Pfizer, Inc., or Pfizer, a public pharmaceutical company, where she was also a member of the vaccine immuno-therapeutics leadership team and served as head of the immuno-pharmacology team.
-Prior to joining Pfizer, Dr. Jooss served as vice president of research at Cell Genesys, Inc., or Cell Genesys, from June 2005 to April 2009, and as senior director of research at Cell Genesys from July 2001 to June 2005.
+She has served as Executive Vice President of Research and Chief Scientific Officer of Gritstone Bio, Inc. ("Gritstone") (formerly Gritstone Oncology, Inc.), a clinical-stage biotechnology company developing cancer and infectious disease immunotherapies, since April 2016, and as Executive Vice President and Head of R&D since March 2021.
+Prior to Gritstone, from May 2009 to April 2016, Dr. Jooss served as head of cancer immuno-therapeutics in the vaccine immuno-therapeutics department at Pfizer, Inc. ("Pfizer"), a public pharmaceutical company, where she was also a member of the vaccine immuno-therapeutics leadership team and served as head of the immuno-pharmacology team.
+Prior to joining Pfizer, Dr. Jooss served as Vice President of research at Cell Genesys, Inc. ("Cell Genesys"), from June 2005 to April 2009, and as Senior Director of Research at Cell Genesys from July 2001 to June 2005.
 She is on the editorial board of Molecular Therapy and the Journal of Gene Medicine and is a member of the Immunology and Educational Committee of the American Society of Gene & Cell Therapy and the Industry Task Force of the Society for Immunotherapy of Cancer.
 Dr. Jooss received her diploma in theoretical medicine and a Ph.D. in molecular biology and immunology from the University of Marburg in Germany, and performed postgraduate work in gene therapy and immunology at the University of Pennsylvania.